Menu Close

 One step after another

-By the framework here, all linguistic structures are built by a process, known as derivation – as opposed to stringing the sounds together from left to right to form words and stringing words together, again from left to right to form, sentences.
-The look of print gives a false impression.
+By the framework here, all linguistic structures are built by a process, known as derivation, with building by the smallest possible steps – as opposed to stringing the sounds together from left to right to form words and stringing words together, again from left to right, to form sentences.
 By virtue of how things work in the vocal tract and the hearing mechanism and the way information is absorbed by the brain, there has to be a strict linearity of speech or signing.
-But this is separate from the sequencing of derivation, which is partly determined by degrees of markedness.
+This and the look of print give an entirely false impression.
+The sequencing of derivation is by a quite separate cognition.

 Holder had a mathematical background.
 He had previously tutored Christopher Wren.